TomBener/Myart-Myrep-Template/md-input.md

 ## 引用

-The TeXbook [@Knuth92] was written by @Knuth92.
+The TeXbook [see @Knuth92 1-5 and 10] was written by @Knuth92.

 Look the difference citekey entry:

-This template is powered by `markdown` package [@novotny17markdown].
+This template [See @Simpson, p.
+123 and 130] is powered by `markdown` package [@novotny17markdown].
 And as you can see, @novotny17markdown is really amazing.